Act to Ensure Protection of Conscience in Health Care

 WHEREAS freedom of conscience is a fundamental freedom in any liberal, democratic society professing pluralism and tolerance and is recognized in international law and conventions;

-WHEREAS the exercise of freedom of conscience entails doing what one believes to be good or right and refusing to do what one believes to be evil or wrong, and is not merely a manifestation of personal preference, prejudice, comfort, or emotions;
+WHEREAS the exercise of freedom of conscience is not merely a manifestation of personal preference, prejudice or feeling;

 WHEREAS health care personnel have a single conscience that informs both personal and professional judgement, and which must be applied in their daily work;

 WHEREAS denying freedom of conscience to health care personnel reduces them to mere functionaries of the state, patient or legal system and prevents the conscientiously informed exercise of professional judgement that is essential in their daily work;

 WHEREAS the exercise of professional judgement informed by conscience must translate into the freedom not to participate in practices or activities forbidden - expressly or by implication - by sincerely and deeply held moral or ethical beliefs;

 WHEREAS the right of persons to non-discriminatory access to lawful services can be accommodated by facilitating access to the services in a manner that does not require health care personnel to do what they believe to be wrong;